Housing and Residence Life

 While the experience may look and feel different, we plan to build communities in new ways

-We anticipate up to 4,500 students will be living on the Fairfax Campus.
+We'll have about 3,350 students will be living on the Fairfax Campus.
 They’ll live in single-occupancy spaces, unless they request a roommate.
 No more than two people per room.

 - Daily health screening.